 One way is to use a large cardboard box as the primary smoke chamber, heating the wood on an electric hotplate.
 Flexible aluminum clothes dryer vent ducting is used to route the smoke from the box to the smoker or grill.
 It takes a little bit of figuring out and a little duct tape, but it can be done successfully.

-I placed about one-half cup of pellets in the can, and it produced smoke for a half hour.
+I placed about one-half cup of apple wood pellets in the can, and it produced smoke for a half hour.
 There were unburned pellets remaining, so it could have gone longer.

 The temperature inside the grill went from 35 degrees Fahrenheit (the outdoor temperature) up to about 60 degrees after one-half hour, which is perfect for cold smoking.
 I put the tarp over the grill to help keep the smoke in, since it was a windy day.